ChatGPT for Brainstorming: Diverge Wide, Then Attack

 • Should I tell the model what I have already considered?: Yes — list your dismissed-three so it skips them and generates genuinely new ones.

-• Reasoning model or fast model?: Fast model for the diverge step (variety matters more than depth), reasoning model for the attack step.
+• Reasoning model or fast model?: Instant for the diverge step (variety matters more than depth), Thinking for the attack step.
+On the $200 Pro tier you can reach for GPT-5.5 Pro on truly high-stakes synthesis, but it is overkill for routine brainstorms.

 • What if all 10 angles feel weak?: Your constraint is probably wrong.
 Loosen one constraint and re-run, or attack the problem statement itself.